 '''

 #include <recio.h>

-RIOFB_T Rreadl(RFILE fp, void buf, size_t size, int opts);
+RIOFB T Rreadl( RFILE fp, void buf, size t size, int opts);

 '''

+Threadsafe: Yes.
 However, if the file pointer is passed among threads, the I/O feedback area is shared among those threads.

-The Rreadl() function reads the last record in the access path currently being used for the file specified by fp.
+- I The Rread1() function reads the last record in the access path currently being used for the file specified - by fp.
 The access path may be keyed sequence or arrival sequence.
-Up to size number of bytes are copied from the record into buf (move mode only).
-If the file is opened for updating, the Rreadl() function locks the last record unless NO_LOCK is specified.
+Up to size number of bytes are copied - I from the record into buf (move mode only).
+If the file is opened for updating, the Rreadl() function - locks the last record unless NO_LOCK is specified.

-The following parameters are valid for the Rreadl() function.
+The following parameters are valid for the Rreadl () function.

-Points to the buffer where the data that is read is to be stored.
-If locate mode is used, this parameter must be set to NULL.

-Specifies the number of bytes that are to be read and stored in buf.
-If locate mode is used, this parameter is ignored.
+- buf Points to the buffer where the data that is read is to be stored.
+If locate mode is used, this parameter must be set to NULL. - Specifies the number of bytes that are to be read and stored in buf.
+If locate mode is used, this size parameter is ignored. - Specifies the processing options for the file.
+Possible values are: opts